walointernationallimited/spreadsheet2app/README.md

 # spreadsheet2app
 spreadsheet2app is a project that contains steps in using Google Spreadsheet for data feed in JSON format to applications such as smartphone (Android, iOS, ...) apps.
 The document was drafted on 12 July 2015.

-It is used as reference for
+<br/>It is used as reference for
 <br/>- <a href="#spreadsheet2app_1">Publishing JSON feed from Google spreadsheet</a>
 <br/>- <a href="#spreadsheet2app_2">Publishing web image from Google Drive</a>